tatethurston/eslint-plugin-react-prefer-function-component/README.md

 ## What is this? 🧐

 An [ESLint](https://github.com/eslint/eslint) plugin that prevents the use of React class components.
-By default, class components that use componentDidCatch are enabled, because there is currently no hook alternative for React.
-This options is configurable via `allowComponentDidCatch`.
+By default, class components that use `componentDidCatch` are enabled because there is currently no hook alternative for React.
+This option is configurable via `allowComponentDidCatch`.

 ## Installation & Usage 📦